Amalfi-Festival/amalfi-festival-org/_includes/application-instructions.md

 1. Applications are accepted until spaces are filled.
 Formal participation in the program may not be considered confirmed until deposits are accepted by Center for Musical Studies.

+{% if reference-program.slug == "choral" %}
+1. All trip participants are required to [purchase travel insurance]({{ site.baseurl }}{% link getting-here.md %}#travel-insurance) that covers the tour in case of emergency, unexpected health issues, other unforeseen change of plans or need for cancellation.
+{% endif %}

 1. Balance of payment is due upon receipt of invoice, approximately 60 days before departure.
 Pay <a href="{{ site.baseurl }}{% link payment.html %}?balance=1">electronically via PayPal</a>**\*** or by mail using instructions above.

 **\* Please note:** *A 4% service fee will be added to your total balance to cover the processing charges for online payment (Fee is 4.8% for foreign transactions, i.e. outside of the U.S.)*